ThinkParQ/beegfs-csi-driver/docs/usage.md

 Some CSI drivers support a recursive operation in which the permissions and ownership of all files and directories in a provisioned volume are changed to match the fsGroup parameter of a Security Context on Pod startup.
-This behavior is generally undesirable for the following reasons:
+This behavior is generally undesirable with BeeGFS for the following reasons:
 * Unexpected permissions changes within a BeeGFS file system may be confusing to administrators and detrimental to security (especially in the static provisioning workflow).